 - Pour in milk, lime juice, and vanilla extract and mix well.

-- Add flour mix and mix shortly just until combined.
+- Add flour mixture and mix shortly just until combined.

 - Using a cookie scoop fill the mini muffin cups about ⅞ full.
 We try to avoid a muffin top so don’t fill the cups all the way up although you might have leftover batter.